Fee Type Configuration Parameters

 Important!

 • There are individual registration requirements and regulations by card brand before you can enable surcharges.
-The following steps will demonstrate how to enable the Surcharge once all prerequisits are met.
+The following steps will demonstrate how to enable the Surcharge once all prerequisites are met.
 Visit Understanding Surcharges for more details on the enablement requirements.

 • Surcharging is still illegal in a few US states/territories: Connecticut, Massachusetts, and Puerto Rico.
 Be sure to follow your local and regional regulations accordingly.